Best Tools and Apps for Freelancers on the Road

-Regardless – as a business owner, these hands-free digital tools are great ways to keep you moving, on time and with minimal effort.
+Regardless – as a business owner, these hands-free car technology tools are great ways to keep you moving on time and with minimal effort.

 Not all the tools you need to be a successful business owner on the road will be virtual.
-Here’s our list of some must-haves you need to keep in your glovebox.
+Here’s our list of some car technology must-haves you need to keep in your glove box.

 - Laptop car charger: There’s nothing worse than having your laptop die when you need it.
-Save yourself the heartache and humiliation of fussing around with cables and power points in your client’s office.
+Save yourself the heartache and humiliation of fussing around with cables and power points in your client’s office with this car technology.

 - Mobile wireless charging cradle: Forget fiddly cords when you’re in and out of the car.
 Charge your phone on the go while it’s in the cradle.
 Easy.